andrechalella/fMakefile/README.md

 - Default target makes all exes and tests (`make` or `make all`).
 - Colorized output for each build step.
 - Two sets of build configs (compiler/linker flags): DEBUG and RELEASE.
+- Variable `THIS_MAKEFILE` (deferred) provided so any other included Makefile can find its own invocation path.
+Warning: it must be used before any `include` statement).

 ### Limitations: